pcgrenier/pcgrenier.github.io/source/_posts/2015-02-05-apache-nifi-processors.markdown

 This will result in sending the following url to Solr: split=/exams&f=first:/first&f=last:/last&f=grade:/grade

+### <a name="PutSplunk"></a>PutSplunk
+Sends logs to Splunk Enterprise over TCP, TCP + TLS/SSL, or UDP.
+If a Message Delimiter is provided, then this processor will read messages from the incoming FlowFile based on the delimiter, and send each message to Splunk.
+If a Message Delimiter is not provided then the content of the FlowFile will be sent directly to Splunk as if it were a single message.

 ### <a name="PutSQL"></a>PutSQL
 Executes a SQL UPDATE or INSERT command.
 The content of an incoming FlowFile is expected to be the SQL command to execute.
 The SQL command may use the ? to escape parameters.
 In this case, the parameters to use must exist as FlowFile attributes with the naming convention sql.args.N.type and sql.args.N.value, where N is a positive integer.
 The sql.args.N.type is expected to be a number indicating the JDBC Type.
 The content of the FlowFile is expected to be in UTF-8 format.